Website

 How Did You Arrive At Your Current Position?

 The founding editor, G. Jamie Dedes, first contacted me for an interview after a collection of my poetry, War Surrounds Us, came out.
-We made a connection and she asked me to becoming a regular contributor after awhile, then a contributing editor.
+We made a connection so she asked me to become a regular contributor, then an editor, then to take her place.

 What Is The Staff Structure At Your Magazine/press?